 Its also of course the reason the Victoria Line takes a long curve round the east side of the Palace rather than directly underneath it.
 It seems the new line could in fact have gone directly underneath the palace, but it was said engineers were mindful of the possible vibrations that could be caused and as a result be felt inside the palace itself!
 They opted for the detour instead.
 As we will see even that was foiled because they had to establish a construction site almost right in front of the palace!

 There are very few pictures depicting construction at Green Park and even less so for the surface works.
-Its very hard to find anything that shows the works at Green Park – and some of my readers might think I’ve suddenly dedicated this page as a homage to the Rolling Stones, but its not that!
+Some of my readers might think I’ve suddenly dedicated this page as a homage to the Rolling Stones, but its not that!
+Rather its the fact their publicity shots indeed shows the exact location the main works at Green Park were sited.

 The Stone sat Green Park during a photo-shoot.
 The Victoria Line’s working shaft is behind those hoardings!
 Source: Eclectic Vibes

 The image above does show the famous rock band in their early days during a publicity shoot in the park – but what is important is the hoardings surrounding the working shaft in Green Park itself for the Victoria Line can be seen in the background.
-And its thanks to photographs such as this we can see exactly where the works for the new tube was sited.
+Its thanks to photographs such as this we can see exactly where the works for the new tube was located and how far south from Piccadilly this works site actually extended.

 One of the biggest problems with the construction of the Victoria Line south of the station was water.
 An unexpected large body of water bearing gravel was encountered in August 1964.
 On the 17th August the tunnels collapsed and the tunnelling shield and partially built tunnels were both flooded and filled with gravel as a result.
 Seven men working here fortunately escaped with their lives.